 Indianapolis, IN Dentist Discusses Malocclusion

 Malocclusion is the term used to describe teeth which are mismatched.
 This often causes the jaw to bite improperly.
 Symptoms include protruding, crowded and crooked teeth.
 Over time, gum issues, sleep disorders and headaches might also occur.
-Here are some things you might have been wondering about malocclusion.
+Here are some things our Indianapolis dentist wants to share about malocclusion.

 Malocclusion vs. Occlusion

 Malocclusion is from the root word, occlusion.
 This means how the teeth meet.
 Malocclusion is from the Latin “mal” otherwise meaning bad.
-Putting these two terms together you see the meaning bad bite.
+Putting these two terms together, you'll see the literal meaning: bad bite.

 This refers to the contact made between your upper teeth and your lower teeth.
 There are various types of malocclusion.
 Some of them are: